Saltwater crocodile: Hunting and diet

 Among crustacean prey, large mud crabs of the genus Scylla are frequently consumed, especially in mangrove habitats.
 Ground-living birds, such as the emu and different kinds of water birds, especially the magpie goose, are the most commonly preyed upon birds, due to the increased chance of encounter.
 Even swift-flying birds and bats may be snatched if close to the surface of water, as well as wading birds while these are patrolling the shore looking for food, even down to the size of a common sandpiper.
-Mammalian prey of juveniles and subadults are usually as large as the smaller species of ungulates, such as the greater mouse-deer (Tragulus napu) and hog deer (Hyelaphus porcinus).
+Mammalian prey of juveniles and subadults are usually as large as the smaller species of ungulates, such as the greater mouse-deer (Tragulus napu) and Indian hog deer (Axis porcinus).
 Prey species recorded include primate species such as crab-eating macaques, proboscis monkeys, and gibbons.
 It preys on agile wallabies, golden jackals, viverrids, turtles, flying foxes, hares, rodents, badgers, otters, chevrotains and pangolins.
 A rare incidence of an adult 2.6 m long saltwater crocodile preying on an Indian porcupine was reported in Sri Lanka.
 Unlike fish, crabs and aquatic creatures, mammals and birds are usually found only sporadically in or next to water; so crocodiles seem to search for places where such prey may be concentrated, e.g. the water under a tree holding a flying fox colony, or spots where herds of water buffaloes feed, in order to capture small animals disturbed by the buffalo or (if a large adult crocodile is hunting) weaker members of the buffalo herd.

 Studies have shown that, unlike freshwater crocodiles (which can easily die from eating poisonous toads), saltwater crocodiles are partially resistant to cane toad toxins and can consume them, but in only small quantities and not enough to provide effective natural control for this virulent introduced pest.
 Large crocodiles, even the oldest males, do not ignore small species, especially those without developed escape abilities, when the opportunity arises.
 On the other hand, sub-adult saltwater crocodiles weighing only 8.7 to 15.8 kg (and measuring 1.36 to 1.79 m) have been recorded killing and eating goats weighing 50 to 92% of their own body mass in Orissa, India, and so are capable of attacking large prey from an early age.
 It was found that the diet of specimens in juvenile to subadult range, since they feed on any animals up to their own size practically no matter how small, was more diverse than that of adults, which often ignored all prey below a certain size limit.